jdegand/di/README.md

 - I tried to use patchState inside the transform pipe but you get `Error: NG0100: ExpressionChangedAfterItHasBeenCheckedError: Expression has changed after it was checked.
 Previous value: '1000 US$'.
 Current value: '1000 €'.`
 - Also, "Writing to signals is not allowed in a `computed` or an `effect` by default.
 Use `allowSignalWrites` in the `CreateEffectOptions` to enable this inside effects."
 - The `currency` object is already exported so I imported it and used the find method to get the symbol in the html.
+- You could do the same thing by using a directive instead of a pipe.
+- I actually thought you could achieve the solution without a pipe at all.
+Looking at the constraints again, it implies that the pipe should remain.

 ## Useful Resources